 Geodrill operates a fleet of Multi-Purpose, Core, Air-Core, Grade Control and Underground drill rigs.
 The multi-purpose rigs can perform both reverse circulation ("RC") and diamond core ("Core") drilling and can switch from one to the other with little effort or downtime.
 Multi-purpose rigs provide clients with the efficiency and high productivity of RC drilling and the depth and accuracy of Core drilling without the need to have two different drill rigs on site.
-The Company currently has operations in five African countries and has expanded into South America.
-The Company has recently purchased two South American companies; one in Peru and one in Brazil.
-In December 2020, the Company began drilling in Peru.
+The Company currently has operations in five African countries and one South American country.